datajango/fastapi-unofficial-tutorial/README.md

     Which results in a coverage report of all unit tests.

-## Testing each server with httpie or Postman.
+## Testing each server with httpie

 1. cd fastapi_tutorial
 1. cd ex01_first_steps